 digital nomad guide to puerto rico taxes towns reality 4

-Aguadilla has logistical advantages that Rincón doesn’t.
-The Rafael Hernández Airport (BQN) serves direct flights from several US cities, reducing travel time significantly compared to routing through San Juan.
+Aguadilla has logistical advantages Rincón doesn’t.
+The Rafael Hernández Airport (BQN) serves direct flights from several US cities, reducing travel time significantly.
 The area around the former Ramey Air Force Base is flat, walkable, and easy to navigate — the grid layout makes orientation immediate.

 Outsite operates its Puerto Rico coliving location in Aguadilla.
-The Aguadilla Business Center provides ocean-facing workspace and small business support for west coast residents.
+The Aguadilla Business Center provides ocean-facing workspace and small business support.
 Internet infrastructure is notably more stable here than in Rincón, and the community skews slightly more toward tech professionals.

 • Location: Northwest coast, 85 miles (137 km) from San Juan; direct flights via BQN

-• Best for: Tech professionals who want west-coast lifestyle with more reliable infrastructure than Rincón
+• Best for: Tech professionals who want west-coast lifestyle with reliable infrastructure

 Isabela — quiet focus near Jobos Beach